MRU-CSIS-1501/201804.asg.05.documentation/notes.for.AsciiArt.java.md

 We need to create a class to capture all the details about ASCII art.
 This is a very important class and deserves some attention!

 When you begin this assignment, we won't have covered files yet (but will shortly thereafter).
 To work around this, this class defaults to creating art objects that don't come from a file - they come from a constant that is defined in the class.
+Hello Kitty!

 ## What's provided to you already